Trends in Payments: The Future, Opportunities, and Case Studies from JPMC, Barclays & Visa

 The Drive Towards Effortless and Integrated Payments

-In response, businesses, banks, and fintechs are developing technologies that offer frictionless, integrated payment experiences across a wide array of devices and platforms.
+In response, businesses, banks, and fintechs are developing technologies that offer frictionless, integrated payment experiences across a wide array of devices and platforms within the global payments landscape.

 This surge in demand has propelled the growth of mobile wallets such as Apple Pay and Google Pay, as well as contactless cards, which have become the preferred methods for quick transactions at physical stores.
 Meanwhile, online shopping has become even more streamlined with “one-click” payment options, eliminating repetitive data entry and boosting transaction completion rates.